 Response:

 OMEN-SED will be mainly applied on a system/global scale, coupled to an ESM, where iron reduction has been shown to play just a minor role (i.e. about 3% of the global carbon mineralization rate, Thullner et al. 2009).
-Also, Fe-dynamics are often not explicitly resolved in ESMs.
+Also, Fe-dynamics are generally not explicitly resolved in ESMs.
 However, as stated in Section 5, “already planned future extensions of OMEN-SED include an explicit description of iron.”
-Especially, when the model is applied in specific coastal environments.

 Comment: